German court upholds ban on Apple "push" email

 A court spokesman said Apple still had to refrain from offering the "push" features in Germany, that it was liable for damages and was ordered to provide information to calculate the amount of damages.

-Apple is also embroiled in intellectual property battles, with other mobile handset makers, primarily Samsung Electronics (005930.KS), with many cases filed in Europe's largest market Germany.
+Apple is also embroiled in intellectual property battles, with other mobile handset makers, primarily Samsung Electronics, with many cases filed in Europe's largest market Germany.

 An Apple spokeswoman in Britain said the company disagreed with the German court and would appeal.